Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles

-The main result is contained in Section \ref{sec:wobbly_comps}, where in Theorem \ref{thm:wobbly_comps} we prove wobbliness of fixed point components, and explain some observations of Hausel--Hitchin for, e.g., partitions of type $(3,1)$.
+The main result is contained in Section \ref{sec:wobbly_comps}, where in Theorem \ref{thm:wobbly_comps} we prove wobbliness of fixed point components, and explain some observations of Hausel--Hitchin for, e.g., ordered partitions of type $(3,1)$.
 After introducing the notion of $G_\RR$-very stability (Definition \ref{def:real_vs}), we prove the equivalence between wobbliness of length two components and the a priori stronger notion of $\U(n_0,n_1)$-wobbliness (Corollary \ref{cor:wobblyiffrealwobbly}).
+This simplifies the identification of wobbly components by restricting the flows to be considered.
 In Section \ref{sec:multiplicities} we move on to the computation of the virtual equivariant multiplicities of fixed points (Proposition \ref{prop:equivar_mult}) and determine the range for which wobbliness of the components is captured by the invariants, i.e., the range for which the invariants are not polynomial (Corollary \ref{thm:mults}).
 In a final Section \ref{sec:Euler_pairings} we analyse invariants related to the equivariant Euler pairings, Euler characteristics of brane homomorphisms.
 After a general computation of these invariants (Proposition \ref{prop:equiv_Euler_pairings}), we check in Example \ref{ex:euler} that, just as virtual equivariant multiplicities, these new invariants fail to fully detect wobbliness. \\\\ \textbf{Acknowledgements.} Many thanks to P. Gothen, T. Hausel, and C. Pauly, for meaningful remarks and discussions.
 Thanks also to M. Teixidor i Bigas for discussing some aspects of Brill--Noether theory, and M. Gonz\'alez and M. Mazzocco for their comments on a preliminary version of this manuscript.